Joseph-Mitchell/Address-Book-Challenge/docs/domain-models-test-plan.md

 ### User Story 3
 #### Application.mainMenu()
-- [ ] Calls only UserInteraction.removeContact() if InputReceiver.receiveInt() returns matching int
+- [ ] Calls only removeContact() if InputReceiver.receiveInt() returns matching int

 #### UserInteraction.removeContact()
+- [ ] Does not call later methods if contacts list is empty
 - [ ] Calls ContactPrinter.printAllContacts()
-- [ ] Calls InputReceiver.receiveInt() with expected values
-- [ ] Calls AddressBook.removeContact() with expected values
+- [ ] Calls AddressBook.removeContact() with return value of InputReceiver.receiveInt()

 #### AddressBook.removeContact()
 - [ ] Throws exception if index more than list size
 - [ ] Throws exception if index less than 0
-- [ ] Removes correct element from contacts
+- [ ] Removes expected element from contacts

 ### User Story 4
 #### Application.mainMenu()
- - [ ] Calls only UserInteraction.editContact() if InputReceiver.receiveInt() returns matching int
+ - [ ] Calls only editContact() if InputReceiver.receiveInt() returns matching int

 #### UserInteraction.editContact()
- - [ ] Does not call later methods if ContactPrinter.printAllContacts() returns false
+ - [ ] Does not call later methods if contacts list is empty
+ - [ ] Calls ContactPrinter.printAllContacts()
+ - [ ] Calls ContactPrinter.printContact() with Contact chosen by InputReceiver.receiveInt() return value
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact if second receiveInt() returns 0
+ - [ ] Calls Contact.setFirstName() with InputReceiver.receiveString() return value if second InputReceiver.receiveInt() returns 0
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact if second receiveInt() returns 1
+ - [ ] Calls Contact.setLastName() with InputReceiver.receiveString() return value if second InputReceiver.receiveInt() returns 1
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact if second receiveInt() returns 2
+ - [ ] Calls Contact.setPhone() with InputReceiver.receivePhone() return value if second InputReceiver.receiveInt() returns 2
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact if second receiveInt() returns 3
+ - [ ] Calls Contact.setEmail() with InputReceiver.receiveEmail() return value if second InputReceiver.receiveInt() returns 3
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact if second receiveInt() returns more than 3
+ - [ ] Calls Contact.setDetail() with InputReceiver.receiveString() return value if second InputReceiver.receiveInt() returns more than 3 and InputReceiver.receiveYesNo() returns false
- - [ ] Calls removeDetail() if InputReceiver.receiveYesNo() returns true
+ - [ ] Calls Contact.removeDetail() if second InputReceiver.receiveInt() returns more than 3 and InputReceiver.receiveYesNo() returns true
- - [ ] Calls setDetail() if InputReceiver.receiveYesNo() returns false
- - [ ] Calls AddressBook.setContact() with correctly constructed Contact
+ - [ ] Contact in address book is modified as expected

 ### User Story 5
 #### Application.mainMenu()
- - [ ] Calls only UserInteraction.findContact() if InputReceiver.receiveInt() returns matching int
+ - [ ] Calls only findContact() if InputReceiver.receiveInt() returns matching int

 #### UserInteraction.findContact()
- - [ ] Does not call later methods if address book is empty
+ - [ ] Does not call later methods if contacts list is empty
  - [ ] Calls ContactPrinter.printMatchingContacts()

 #### ContactPrinter.printMatchingContacts()